Mmmofan/YOLO_6D/README.md

 ---

 ### Problems and prograss
-I finish the pre-train step (it gets good accuracy on classification), but in training, I didn't get good result, the **coordinates loss** is hard to optimize and I have no answer for it.
+I finish the pre-train step (it gets good accuracy on classification), but in training, I didn't get good result, the **coordinates loss** has been down to 0.0x level, but predict coordinates are even can't match the ground truth, I think loss function may be on blame, I suggest any one who is interest iin this repo can check the loss function in [yolo/yolo_6d_net.py](https://github.com/Mmmofan/YOLO_6D/blob/master/yolo/yolo_6d_net.py)
-I think maybe the loss function are blamed on the inaccuray, if you find any incorrect of code, please send me an email [cokespace2@gmail.com](cokespace2@gmail.com), I will be appreciate that.
+If you find any incorrect of code, please send me an email [cokespace2@gmail.com](cokespace2@gmail.com), I will be very appreciate that.
-The *valid.py* file is not finished yet, it now just to check whether one picture is predicted correctly.
+The *valid.py* file is not finished yet, it now just to check whether pictures is predicted correctly.
 Also, I just test the model using single object, the occlusion part will be later uploaded to this repo

 Thanks for reading